iltommi/qdb-documentation/source/api/net.rst

         Obtains a node topology as a JSON string.

-        :param host: The remote node to get the configuration from in the format "qdb://host:port".
+        :param host: The remote node to get the topology from in the format "qdb://host:port".
         :returns: The topology of the node as a JSON string.